lfloris/openshift-dev-training/Labs/Lab12-OpenShift-Image-Registry/app-deploy-registry-image-ex-2.md

 Create two new deployments using the images you pushed to the image registry in the previous steps.
 Use the below specification

 ### Frontend
-- Use the name `jpetstoreweb` for the deployment
+- Use the name `jpetstoreweb` for the DeploymentConfig
+- Set an `ImageChange` trigger on the DeploymentConfig to trigger a new rollout when the `latest` image tag is updated
 - Use 1 replica
 - Use the labels `app=jpetstoreweb`
 - Use the environment variable `VERSION` with the value of `1`